csatzky/csatzky.github.io/index.md

 <img src="images/silver-market-timing-regression-results.png?raw=true" class="center75"/>

+In this article, I develop a macroeconomic 'fair-value' indicator $I^S_t$.
+This indicator conveniently absorbs statistically significant information impacting the silver spot price.

 **Conclusion** (excerpt, p.
 11):

 "_(...) empirical analysis suggests that the silver spot price is roughly twice as sensitive to changes in USD expected inflation than it is to changes in the 10-year U.S. Treasury rate.
 When it comes to market-timing, it can be concluded the following:_